puppetlabs/puppetlabs-puppet_agent/README.markdown

 Alternate source from which you wish to download the latest version of Puppet.

+####`install_dir`

+The directory the puppet agent should be installed to.
+This is only applicable for windows operating systems.
+This only applies to an agent upgrade and will not change an already installed agent.

 ## Limitations

 Mac OS X Open Source packages are currently not supported.